Organization of this Website

 There are links on each page that tie to other sections of my website and to individuals.
 By following these links you can explore the entire website.
 To navigate to a previous page, use the Back button in your browser or click on one of the menu buttons to go to another section of the site.

-I have data on over 4,000 persons in the TMG genealogy software program.
-The person pages found on this website contain individual narratives for every one of these persons.
-The narratives provides the information known about them including names and name variations, birth, marriage, children, death, etc. This data can be accessed through a series of indexes: the Surname Index, Master Index and Places Index.
-It can also be searched using a customized search form that allows filtering.
+This data can be accessed through a series of indexes: the Surname Index, Master Index and Places Index.
+It can also be searched using a customized search form that allows filtering (see more below).
 Where a someones given and / or surname is not known, but there is information available for that person (i.e. where they were born), that information is provided and the name(s) is listed as "Unknown."